brice-olivier/open-trainer/README.md

 Minimal Electron + TypeScript proof of concept that connects to a Bluetooth FTMS home trainer (for example an Elite Suito) and drives it in ERG mode.
 The UI lets you:

 - Connect to the first FTMS device in range (optionally filtered by name).
+- Build structured workouts block-by-block (X minutes at Y watts) before starting a session.
-- Start an ERG session for a target wattage and optional duration.
+- Start an ERG session (manual or structured) and monitor block/session progress on dedicated cards.
 - Stop the session at any time.
 - Nudge the target watts up/down without restarting.
-- Watch live telemetry for power, cadence, and speed.
+- Watch live telemetry for power, cadence, and speed alongside session/block averages.

 > **Important:** This repository is a proof of concept.
 Error handling is intentionally simple and the BLE stack relies on the experimental `@abandonware/noble` package.
 Use at your own risk and start with low watt targets when testing.